jvalverr/Geo-LPsource/README.rst

 How it works?
 ============
-To build Geo-LPsource and prepare it for use, you must execute the Makefile file using the command 'make'.
+To prepare Geo-LPsource for use, you must execute the makefile file using the command 'make'.

 ```
+$ cd Geo-LPsource
 $ make

 ```

 This will compile all the components of Geo-LPsource framework.
 After this process completes without errors, you can make use of the Geo-LPsource binary saved into the root directory with the name "bin".